-Your first point of contact at NLIHC is the Housing Advocacy Organizer assigned to your state or region.
-Housing Advocacy Organizers serve as a direct resource for questions regarding data, federal policies, or NLIHC membership.
+Your first point of contact at NLIHC is the Field Team Housing Advocacy Organizer or Coordinator assigned to your state or region.
+These Field Team members serve as a direct resource for questions regarding advocacy, getting involved with NLIHC, data, federal policies, or NLIHC membership.
 The organizers also mobilize advocates from NLIHC's field when there is a federal housing issue that needs attention.
-Find the contact information for your Housing Advocacy Organizer at or e-mail outreach@nlihc.org.
+Find the contact information for your state's Housing Advocacy Organizer or Coordinator at https://nlihc.org/housing-needs-by-state by selecting your state then clicking the State Level Partners tab.
+You also can e-mail outreach@nlihc.org.